docyes/backbonebase/README.md

 <div data-cid="view1" data-mid="views/MyView" class="views-myview"></div>
 ```

+##### Catalog of Events
+Here's the complete list of built-in BaseView events, with arguments.

+* **"render:template"** (view, interpolated, arguments) -- when renderTemplate has been called; capturing the rendered output.
+Useful when using async `view.deferredTemplate` and `view.debouncedTemplate` functions.

 ##### children `view.children`

 A simple object for storing child `Backbone.View` references.
 Child views can be assigned to `view.children` in `view.initialize` or optionally passed in the `view.constructor`.
 By default an empty object for reference is available in the `view.initialize` function.